 Robert’s artistic journey has developed a new technique he calls ‘Spinning’ (with ‘spinning’, one may turn a painting around and see as many as four different subjects), which has resulted in a phenomenon described as THE QUAD … four separate paintings on one canvas.

-He has been teaching this spinning technique at the Dunedin Fine Art Center in Dunedin, Florida for the past 9 years… from the spinning classes has emerged a dynamic new art group, SPIN D’ARTE, comprised of artists who are showing their work at major galleries and shows around the country.
+He has been teaching this spinning technique at the Dunedin Fine Art Center in Dunedin, Florida for almost 15 years… from the spinning classes has emerged a dynamic new art group, SPIN D’ARTE, comprised of artists who are showing their work at major galleries and shows around the country.
 One of a Kind classes on Spinning and Quads at Dunedin Fine Art Center go to http://www.dfac.org/adult-

 ROBERT SUTHERLAND ON SPINNING:

 “Colors are laid down using the basic principles of design, then the surface (canvas, wood, or metal) is turned, or spun, so that all four sides may be scrutinized for developing images…as one might look at cloud formations to discover recognizable forms.
 These cloud-like forms are then detailed and balanced into a finished piece.” — Robert Sutherland, describing his ‘spinning’ technique.